ahmedhanbal/TetrisPF/readme.md

                # Note you should have g++ compiler installed
-            1. install sfml using : sudo apt install libsfml-dev
+            1. install sfml using : sudo apt install libsfml-dev then either use compile.sh or do this :
             2. g++ -c main.cpp
             3. g++ main.o -o tetris -lsfml-graphics -lsfml-window -lsfml-system
             4. ./tetris